A Characterization of Universally Optimal Queueing Regimes: Environment

 \begin{remark} Up to now, we made no distinction between balking and reneging.
-The term balking refers to an arriving customer who chooses not to enter the queue at all.
-In our notations, this corresponds to a customer who reneges immediately upon arrival.
-In some situations, it is natural to add the assumption on the transition function that $\transr_{\posa(\statex)}(\transa(\statex))=\statex$ for every state $\statex$, \ie that the state of the system does not change if a customer balks (for example because the system does not observe balking customers).
-We don't make this assumption in the paper, since our theorem holds without it. \end{remark}
+The term balking refers to an arriving customer who chooses not to enter the system at all.
+In our notation, this corresponds to a customer who reneges immediately upon arrival.
+In some situations, it is natural to add the assumption that the state of the system does not change if a customer balks (for example, because the system does not observe balking customers).
+We do not make this assumption in the paper, because our theorem holds without it. \end{remark}

-In a recent paper, \citet{CheTer:arXiv2023} also considered a general definition of queuing regime.
-On one hand, their definition is more permissive than ours, in that it allows for splitting the service rate between the customers who are currently in the queues.
+In a recent paper, \citet{CheTer:JPE2025} also considered a general definition of queueing regime.
+On the one hand, their definition is more permissive than ours, in that it allows for splitting the service rate between the customers who are currently in the queue.
 On the other hand, it is more restrictive than ours because it does not allow the positions of arriving customers in the queue to depend on a Markov state as our definition does.
-For example, the priority-slot regime does not belong to their class of regimes.
+For example, the priority-slots regime does not belong to their class of regimes.